 - Student Athlete Workshops: these 1-2 hour workshops are similar to the Boot Camps but deliver the material as it relates to the special issues of student athletes.

-A major concern of many providers of financial literacy education is measuring the impact of the programs and services that they provide.
+A major concern of many providers of financial education is measuring the impact of the programs and services that they provide.
 The Institute has begun work on methods for measuring this impact via pre- and post- evaluations of program participants.
 In fact, we have developed a series of evaluations based on the type of program that we deliver.
 That is, we have begun to develop and evaluate different measurements for short programs (less than two hours) versus long programs (day-long workshops) versus multi-session programs in order to determine the immediate, intermediate and long-term impact of our programs.

 Stephanie R. Yates, PhD

-Director, Institute for Financial Literacy
+Director, Institute for Financial Education

 Associate Professor of Finance